pantheon-systems/documentation/source/content/guides/frontend-performance/04-caching.md

 ### Unintentional Cache Invalidation

-Try to walk yourself through the content rendering tree, considering any custom or contrib code that may be affecting the directives set in the HTTP headers of a response.
+Walk yourself through the content rendering tree, considering any custom or contrib code that may be affecting the directives set in the HTTP headers of a response.

 <TabList>